Hamburger

 Stock corporation (AG)

-Yes, an Austrian bank account is required for incorporation.
+No, either an Austrian bank account or a bank account with a CRR credit institution is required for incorporation.
+Alternatively, the payment can be made to a trust account of the involved notary public.
 The stated capital must be paid to that bank account, and the bank must provide a confirmation that the stated capital is available.
 Without such confirmation, the companies registry will not register the stock corporation.
 (But registration, no local bank account is required for the operation of the business).

-Yes, an Austrian bank account is required for incorporation.
+No, either an Austrian bank account or a bank account with a CRR credit institution is required for incorporation.
+Alternatively, the payment can be made to a trust account of the involved notary public.
 The stated capital must be paid to that bank account, and the bank must provide a confirmation that the stated capital is available.
 Without such confirmation, the companies registry will not register the stock corporation.
 (But registration, no local bank account is required for the operation of the business).

 Bahrain